SamStudio8/lost-notes/rust/welcome.md

 ### Variable shadowing

-Variables can be shadowed by scope:
+Variables can be shadowed.
+This is useful for changing the value of a variable during a scope block, or for changing its type (eg. a String to numeric conversion) without specifying a new variable.
 ```rust
 let x = 5;
 let x = "outer hoot";